top of page

 6. Making the tax code fairer and simpler

-As we expand our reach to engage each congressional district across the country, we expect that initial 90 percent figure to decline but still remain above 75 percent.
+As we engage each congressional district across the country, we expect that initial 90 percent figure to decline but still remain above 75 percent.
 To win over the highest percentage possible, we will conduct online and community workshops in which we invite participants to rate each reform from:

 a) Critical to me, my family and/or the country